UniversityOfHelsinkiCS/mobvita/documentation/OhtuProjectSpring2023Implementations.md

 ### Profile page

+This page is used to communicate information about the user to themselves.
+Since there is a lot of infomation disaplyed in this view, a lot of it should be conveyed concisely to avoid further cluttering.

 Some of the components that make up the profile page have been reused from other parts of the app.
 However, there are some functionalities that are only available on the profile page.
 These are:
  - the medals
  - xp bar
  - following and blocking users

+Two components have been migrated here from other views:
+1. The component for displaying medals
+2. The component for social interaction, like following and blocking users

 ### Daily streak